 Kumar N, Balachandran S, Millner PA, Littlewood JM, Conway SP, Dickson RA.
 Scoliosis in cystic fibrosis: is it idiopathic?
 Spine 2004; 29:1990-1995.
 [PubMed]

-This is a retrospective study of all the patients registered with the Leeds Regional Adult and Paediatric Cystic Fibrosis units from 1982 to 1997 carried out by an orthopaedic surgeon who, at the time, he was working with Professor Bob Dickson (an authority on scoliosis) at St James’s University Hospital in Leeds.
+This is a retrospective study of all the patients registered with the Leeds Regional Adult and Paediatric Cystic Fibrosis units from 1982 to 1997 carried out by an orthopaedic surgeon, Mr Naresh Kumar, who, at the time, was working with Professor Bob Dickson (an authority on scoliosis) at St James’s University Hospital in Leeds.
 Of the 316 patients, there were 184 adults (age 17 years and above) and 132 children (age 0-6 years).
 In the 4- to 16-year age group, the prevalence of scoliosis was 15.6%, which is 20 times the prevalence in 15,793 school children with a similar age and sex distribution from the same geographic area.
 The majority of curves were single-thoracic, apical around T6-T8 with no side predilection.
 In the adult population (above 16 years), the prevalence was 9.8%, which is higher than that of the general population.
 These curves were thoracic, apical around T7-T8, and approximately two thirds of them were right-sided.

 The study shows a high prevalence of scoliosis in people with cystic fibrosis.
 These are benign short midthoracic curves, apical between T6-T8 with no side predilection.
 It should be noted that some of these patients from the Eighties were more severely affected with chest and nutritional problems that would be the case in more recent years.